fishbotapp/fishbotwiki/Suggestions.md

  - Removing purple emoji from things that aren't so special (example: rustycap and mulchpocket)

 ## IDEAS / FEATURES
+- Page on fishbot.app with widgets and stream and chat, a better way to play

 ## LONG TERM / PIE IN THE SKY
+- Widget above ported to iphone app / android app / windows app